sgmurphy/wordpress-plugins/ai-engine/readme.txt

 Languages: English.

 == Changelog ==

+= 2.5.6 (2024/08/21) =
+* Add: Support for Replicate.
+Play with Flux, it's awesome! 🍀
+* Update: Better copilot.
+It now uses the whole post as the context for your copilot queries.
+* Add: The copilot can also create images.
+The actual prompt to create the image is generated through AI, by using the context of the post, and the instructions you provide.
+* Add: Logger in the DevTools.
+* Update: Better handling of the pricing related to images.
+* Update: The template system has been improved and redesigned a bit, so that it can be used in other parts of AI Engine or WordPress at a later point.
+* Update: Added middle-out transformer for OpenRouter.

 = 2.5.5 (2024/08/05) =
 * Add: More efficient and complete translation feature.
 Check the "Translate Post" button!